 Generic Name: bendamustine

-Note: This document contains side effect information about bendamustine.
-Some of the dosage forms listed on this page may not apply to the brand name Treanda.
+Note: This page contains side effects data for the generic drug bendamustine.
+It is possible that some of the dosage forms included below may not apply to the brand name Treanda.

 For the Consumer

 Applies to bendamustine: intravenous powder for solution, intravenous solution